 Important: PUBLIC HEALTH RECOMMENDATIONS FOR INDIVIDUALS OVER AGE 65 AND THOSE WITH CHRONIC DISEASE INCLUDE VACCINATION FOR PNEUMOCCOUS.
 Contracting pneumococcal pneumonia before or after COVID19 would be very dangerous.

 It is unlikely that there will be an effective COVID19 vaccine for a long time, if ever.
 Why?
-Because corona viruses MUTATE QUICKLY (LIKE THE COLD VIRUSES)
+Because corona viruses MUTATE QUICKLY.
+There has never been an effective corona virus vaccine.
+But huge resources are now devoted to developing a vaccine and new technologies and approaches are being tried.

 THIS WEBSITE PROVIDES INFORMATION FOR EDUCATIONAL PURPOSES ONLY.
 CONSULT YOUR HEALTH CARE PROVIDER FOR MEDICAL ADVICE.